jose-guevarra/medtrax/README.md

 last blood test show" — and get answers pulled directly from your own documents, so you always know exactly where the information came from.

+WARNING: <u>This is a personal project.
+This project is not HIPAA compliant and should not be used in production.</u>

 ## Technology Stack

 - **Python 3.14**, managed with `uv`